jasimmons/chef-serverspec/README.md

 ## Supported Platforms

-This cookbook is supported on both Windows and Ubuntu.
+Version 0.2.0 of this cookbook has been tested on Ubuntu 12.04 and Ubuntu 14.04.

 ## Attributes